AEG Home Appliances

 AEG is a German home appliance brand with origins stretching back to 1883, making it one of the oldest electrical and appliance brands in the world.
 In the UK and globally, the AEG home appliance brand is owned by Electrolux AB, the Swedish home appliance manufacturer and one of the world’s largest appliance groups.
 AEG operates as a wholly owned subsidiary of Electrolux and sits at the premium end of the Electrolux brand portfolio.

 The AEG name stands for Allgemeine Elektrizitäts-Gesellschaft, which translates from German as General Electricity Company.
-The brand’s positioning in the modern home appliance market is deliberately connected to that heritage: AEG presents itself as a company that has never settled for good enough since its start in Berlin in 1887, and whose products are designed to challenge what consumers expect from their appliances.
+The brand’s positioning in the modern home appliance market is deliberately connected to that heritage – AEG presents itself as a company with a long-standing commitment to engineering precision, and whose products are designed to challenge what consumers expect from their appliances.
+The current AEG UK range is on the brand’s site at aeg.co.uk.

 The story of AEG begins at one of the most pivotal moments in the history of electrical technology.
 In 1881, Emil Rathenau, a German industrialist born in Berlin in 1838, visited the International Exposition of Electricity in Paris.
 There he encountered Thomas Edison’s electric light bulb and immediately recognised its transformative potential.
 Two years later, having acquired the German rights to Edison’s light bulb patent, Rathenau founded the Deutsche Edison-Gesellschaft für angewandte Elektrizität AG in Berlin on 19 April 1883.